 Let’s look at violets too.
 Someone who gave a purple violet was said to always be thinking about love.
 Someone who gave a white violet was an innocent person.

-And while a red rose meant you were openly expressing your love for someone, a red tulip meant you were secretly confessing your love.
+And while a bouquet of red roses meant you were openly expressing your love for someone, a red tulip meant you were secretly confessing your love.

 Thinking Beyond Color